ilenhanako/it-kid-book/kid/build_website.md

  git push heroku master
  ```

- :white_check_mark: Enjoy your new website and open it using browser at URL `myfirstwebsite.herokuapp.com`:bowtie:
+- [x] Enjoy your new website and open it using browser at URL `myfirstwebsite.herokuapp.com`:bowtie:

- :white_check_mark: Keep improving and dreaming!:star2::+1::sparkles::mortar_board:
+- [x] Keep improving and dreaming!:star2::+1::sparkles::mortar_board: